electronicayciencia/EasyMCP2221/docs/source/index.rst

     - I2C
     - UART
     - Clock Output with PWM
+    - One interrupt detection flag
-    - USB Wake-up via Interrupt Detection.
+    - USB remote Wake-up

 With this chip and this library you can practice the basics of digital electronics, microcontrollers, and robotics with a regular computer and regular Python.
 See :doc:`examples`.